gutche/yappin/README.md

 ## Purpose

--   Demonstrate to visitors, possible recruiters (pls hire me or I'm gonna be homeless soon 🥲) that I am not a fraud and that I can actually code.

--   It's simply just fun trying out different technologies and building something from scratch.

--   Satisfy my nerdy curiosities☝️🤓.
-I didn't know how messaging apps worked before under the hood, now I have at least an idea.
+This app is being developed solely for educational purposes.
+I'm just trying out different frameworks and sockets (Vue and SocektIO) and figuring out how messaging apps work.

 ## Live demo